Sudhakarrao Naik: Career

 He is also remembered for his work in water conservation.

 He served as Governor of Himachal Pradesh from 30 July 1994 to 17 September 1995.
 In 1998, he was elected as Member of Parliament to the 12th Lok Sabha from Washim.

+Personal life

+Sudhakarrao Rajusing Naik was born on 21 August 1934 in Gahuli village, Yavatmal region of Maharashtra in a Banjara tribal family.
+He was the nephew of former Maharashtra chief minister Vasantrao Naik.